 Creating the flow of interactions with a website or a mobile application, UX designers have to take this factor into account.
 Surely, they aim at long-term memory which will keep the core data about the app and will allow using the interface easily again and again.
-Knowing the steps moving the data to this storage enables designers to set the effective strategy of data perception and necessary repetitions.
-Also, it helps to organize the data on the screen properly and strengthen information architecture of the product.
+Knowing the steps of moving the data to this storage enables designers to set the effective strategy of data perception and necessary repetitions.
+Also, it helps to organize the data on the screen properly and strengthen the information architecture of the product.

 Basic laws of memory

 Three core aspects of memorizing which are mentioned by specialists in psychology are very simple:

 - Concentration.
 To remember a thing or chunk of data, a person needs to concentrate on it.
 Otherwise, the chances are high that the data will be discarded on the level of short-term memory.

 - Association.
 The memory presents a huge network of links connecting different data.
 If a person builds the association which links the new data or object with something well-known or kept in long-term memory, the chances of memorizing get higher.

 - Repetition.
 It is one of the effective ways to activate the data in working memory several times until it moves to long-term memory storage.

 Organization of the interface content based on these three points performs with visual hierarchy and perception which can mark important layout elements that should be remembered and make the interaction easier.

 Expert explorations of memory

 There are also some laws and rules which were concluded from various research, experiments and practical testing.
 Among them, we would mention Miller’s Law and Hick’s Law.